Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Non-minimal AdS Black Brane Solution

 Varying the action (\ref{action}) with respect to $A_{\mu}$ results in the field equations:

 Considering the equations of motion for the field $A^{\mu}$ reveals that the sign of the coupling constant $q_2$ should be negative.
 The coefficient of the kinetic term would be:

-at large curvature regime, when $4q_2R^2 \gg q_1$ the coefficient of the kinetic term in the Maxwell equation flips sign which means the ghost instability.
+at large curvature regime, when $4q_2R^2 \gg q_1$ the coefficient of the kinetic term in the Maxwell equation flips sign which means the ghost instability (i.e., the spectrum is not bounded from below).
 Then, the sign of the coupling constant $q_2$ should be negative.
-Considering that the spacetime in our model is 4-dimensional with a two-dimensional spatial direction, we adopt the following ansatz for the metric:
+Considering a four dimensional spacetime with a two-dimensional spatial subspace, we adopt the following ansatz for the metric:

-We will use this ansatz to solve Eq. (\ref{EOM-Maxwell}), where the potential 1-form is expressed as:
+We will use this ansatz to solve Eq. (\ref{EOM-Maxwell}), where the potential 1-form is expressed as \footnote{We have chosen the radial gauge $A_r=0$ and assumed translational symmetry in the boundary directions, which together with staticity leads to the vanishing of the spatial components.
+Furthermore, to ensure the regularity of the gauge potential at the future horizon, we have imposed the condition that $h(r)$ vanishes at the horizon $r=r_h$.}:

 Now, we can formulate the equations of motion based on Eqs. (\ref{EOM-Maxwell}) - (\ref{background}) (see Appendix \ref{app1}).\\